Viswajith96/eks-all-in-one/README.md

 # eks-all-in-one
-all components to run a microservice application aws eks
+all components to run a microservice application in aws eks